 Citizenship and Immigration Canada will accept these documents as proof of citizenship:

-- when you were born, your parents were not Canadian citizens or permanent residents, and
+- when you were born, neither of your parents was a Canadian citizen or permanent resident of Canada, and

 - Date Modified: